mdadm Day-2: Grow, Replace, Scrub

 Compile software on Raspberry Pi or cheap VPS with 512MB–2GB RAM.
 Swap, parallel jobs, ccache, and swappiness tuning make it work.

-nohup, disown, and & all keep processes running after logout — but they work differently.
-Here's which one to reach for and why.
+nohup, disown, and & all keep Linux processes alive after logout — but they work differently.
+Here's which one to reach for, when, and why.

 Find your Linux distro version, kernel version, and architecture with uname, lsb_release, /etc/os-release, and hostnamectl.

-Fix 'Argument list too long' errors in bash when cp or rsync chokes on thousands of files — xargs and find-based workarounds.
+Fix 'Argument list too long' in bash when cp or rsync chokes on thousands of files — glob loops, find + xargs, and the ARG_MAX reason behind it.

 Monitor Linux servers with htop, iostat, netstat, vmstat, and Prometheus — pick the right tool for CPU, memory, disk, and network issues.